 Gmail Plugin

-The Gmail Plugin integrates an Axsys database with a Gmail inbox, so users can keep track of all their work between Gmail and Axsys, without losing any information.
+The Gmail Plugin integrates a Progrid database with a Gmail inbox, so users can keep track of all their work between Gmail and Progrid, without losing any information.

 Install the Gmail Plugin

-First, log in to the Gmail account that the user wishes to connect to Axsys.
+First, log in to the Gmail account that the user wishes to connect to Progrid.

 From the Gmail inbox, click the plus sign icon on the right side panel to get add-ons.
 If the side panel is not visible, click on the arrow icon at the bottom right corner of the inbox to reveal it.